The National Honor Society for Religious Studies and Theology

 - The editor shall (and the Executive Secretary would) be appointed by the Board to a five-year term, renewable upon review by the Board.

-- Ex-officio directors shall serve on the Board without vote except as otherwise noted below.
+- Ex-officio directors shall serve on the Board with voice but without vote except as otherwise noted below.

 Section 2.
 Election and Terms of Office